jleffler/soq/src/posix-regex/README.md

 ### POSIX Regex

 Question from Ramarao C <dramaraopatients@gmail.com> sent to my Gmail.

-Question arrived out of thin air - I assumed it was someone from SO but subsequent emails suggested maybe not - about POSIX regular expressions.
+The question arrived out of thin air - I assumed it was someone from SO but subsequent emails suggested maybe not - about POSIX regular expressions.

+On further review, this is clearly a follow-up to SO 3843-9698, which asked how to read the contents of a text file into a single string so that the data can be parsed with POSIX regular expressions.

 The data is in `jain.txt`.